BGforgeNet/bg2-tweaks-and-tricks/cheese/readme.txt

 ##Cheese-of-use mod for Baldur's Gate 2

 This mod aims to fix/tweak the most annoying aspects of the game.
 Some of the components may be considered cheats, others are just convenience tweaks.
+It will work with BG2 or BGT.
+Tested only with BG2 fixpack.

 - [Components](#components)
  - [Smarter familiars](#smarter-familiars)